User Icon callStrip

 Examples of Flat Affect

-• In a situation that would typically elicit laughter or amusement, a person displays little to no visible emotional response, appearing unresponsive to humor or attempts to engage them emotionally, even if they find the joke funny.
+• Everyone is laughing but one person displays little to no visible emotional response.
+They appear unresponsive to humor and don't engage, even if they find the joke funny.

 Other Types of Affect